pyeventsourcing/eventsourcing/docs/topics/persistence.rst

    :pyobject: ProcessRecorder

 These abstract base classes are implemented in concrete persistence modules.
-The :ref:`"plain old Python objects" persistence module <POPO>` simply holds events in memory and is very fast and useful for development, but it isn't suitable for production because events are not written to disk.
+The :ref:`"plain old Python objects" persistence module <popo-module>` simply holds events in memory and is very fast and useful for development, but it isn't suitable for production because events are not written to disk.
-The core library also includes a :ref:`persistence module for SQLite <SQLite>` and a :ref:`persistence module for PostgreSQL <PostgreSQL>`.
+The core library also includes a :ref:`persistence module for SQLite <sqlite-module>` and a :ref:`persistence module for PostgreSQL <postgres-module>`.
-:ref:`Other persistence modules <Other modules>` are available.
+:ref:`Other persistence modules <other-persistence-modules>` are available.

-.. _POPO:
+.. _popo-module:

 POPO module
 ===========